sarif-agent/menu-card/README.md

 # Menu Card
-A basic menu card project where I'm trying out what I've learned with CSS Box Model and Flexbox.
+I've tried some of the new tricks that i have learned with the CSS box model and flexbox.
+However, nothing new here.
+A basic project which i attempt to do a recipe card. (bruh)